Kunalgarg2100/DSAA/README.md

-# DSAA_Asign1
+# DSAA Assignment
-This is assignment 1 of Digital Signals Analysis and Applications of IIITH
+This repo contains the solutions of assignments of **Digital Signals Analysis and Applications** course of IIITH Spring 2018.